DSU-Digital-Sound-Design/DAD-492-Sound-Forensics/content/pages/schedule.md

    * again export the file and upload to d2l with a screenshot of the spectrogram.

    HOMEWORK:
    **Read** Chapter 3 History of Audio Forensics from Robert C. Maher's Principles of Forensic Audio Analysis.
+Write a short summary of each of the cases.

    **Listen and respond** to [Twenty Thousand Hertz - Sound Forensics Podcast](https://www.20k.org/episodes/forensicaudio) which covers some recent cases where audio forensics was used as an important tool.